Off-Grid Boat Life: How We Purify Water

 The average human should consume 2 liters of water per day.
 Here in the tropics, we probably sweat at least 4 liters a day, so we consume more!
 At least 65 liters a week between the two of us.

 After nine years of living off the grid, we like to think we have the water situation down pat.
 Not only can we stretch a gallon of water like a desert rat…we’ve never had to buy bottled water for our traveling home.
-Which is why we’re sharing the scoop on how we store, filter and purify our water.
+This is why we’re sharing the scoop on how we store, filter, and purify our water.

 Water Storage & Why It’s Sketchy

-We have 2 x 100-gallon (378 liter) tanks and an electric water pump that sends water to all the various parts of our boat (sinks, showers and such).
+We have 2 x 100-gallon (378 liters) tanks and an electric water pump that sends water to all the various parts of our boat (sinks, showers, and such).

 But, no matter where we source our water from, it’s always stored in our potentially sketchy (petri dish in waiting) water tanks.
 Even if the water going in is super squeaky clean (like from our RO)…water tanks get grubby!
 Here’s why:

 - Our tanks are not perfectly sealed and are subject to whatever bacteria/creatures are in the air or can squeeze through any gaps or seals.

 - It gets hot and bacteria love warm environments.

 - Tanks get exposed to air and outside contaminants each time we open them.